Recommendations

 A young lady reporter helps a newspaperman in his search throughout Africa for the famous Dr. Livingstone.

-The influence of William James Craft in With Stanley in Africa can be felt in the way modern Adventure films handle cinematic excellence.
+The influence of William James Craft in With Stanley in Africa can be felt in the way modern Action films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1922 release set a high bar for atmospheric immersion.

 View Details